 Rural Physician Program (RPP)

-Application to the RPP requires the completion of two additional essays within the Secondary Application, in which the applicant discusses their interests in rural medicine and highlight their personal characteristics and experiences that are consistent with becoming an excellent rural physician.
+All students training at the UP Campus and in the RPP will be a part of the Leadership in Rural Medicine Certificate Program (LRM).
+Students interested in applying to RPP will be asked on the secondary application if they want to apply to the Rural Physician Program alone, or if they are also interested in applying to the Rural Community Health Program out of the Traverse City and Midland Campuses, which is the other option for the LRM.
+To apply for these programs, students will be required to complete two additional essays within the secondary application.
+In these essays the applicants discuss their interests in rural medicine and highlight their personal characteristics and experiences that are consistent with becoming an excellent rural physician.
 RPP applicants should have interests and personality traits consistent with living in a smaller community and practicing in underserved, rural areas.

 Competitive applicants to the Rural Physician Program must first be admitted to MSU-CHM.
 Applicants must have outstanding qualifications for practicing in a rural area, with consideration given for previous rural life experiences, initiative, and the desire to become not only excellent physicians, but also community leaders.
 The Rural Physician Program strives to accept students to the RPP who reflect the diversity of the College of Human Medicine's entering class.
-Qualified applicants will be invited to come to the Marquette campus for an interview and for an opportunity to see the campus and meet other students already participating in the program.
+Qualified applicants will have an opportunity to come to the Marquette campus for an interview.
 Decisions for acceptance into the program are usually made by the end of April.

 For more information, please contact the UP campus: